Art Therapy Diploma

 As part of their learning process, students will be required to have received art therapy prior to or during the program for a minimum of 25 hours.
 Due to the psycho-dynamic nature of the program, we recommend students have the experience of receiving art therapy support during the program.

 Ongoing engagement in the arts is a part of the Studio Art requirement.

 Current Application Process

 Applicants are selected based on past academic records, a 500-word letter of intent and three letters of recommendation.

 Applicants must also submit: Documentation of previous art-making experience, current Resume (reflecting some experience in clinical, rehabilitative and/or educational settings), Child Abuse Registry and Criminal Record Check.
 Registration fee of $225 is due at that time.
 The Director and/or selection committee will interview potential participants.
 Confirmation of acceptance to the Diploma Program will occur within two weeks of application.
 Training completion fund of $127.45 plus materials fee of $200 are due upon acceptance and signing of the Tuition Contract.

-Manitoba courses take place at the St. Norbert Arts Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
+Manitoba courses take place at St. Benedict's Retreat Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
 Information on accommodation is located on the Winnipeg Location page.